andresu13/bocacode_webapp/README.md

     `git remote add azure https://<APP_NAME>.scm.azurewebsites.net/<APP_NAME>.git`

-7. Push the code to your Azure Web Application
+7. Push the code to your Azure Web Application.
+It will take about 5 minutes for the application to be uploaded and built in Azure.

     `git push azure master`